laboon/ebook/text/41_advanced_unit_testing.md

 ## Test Doubles

 A unit test should be a localized test; that is, it should check the particular method or function under test, and not worry about other aspects of the system.
-If there is a test failure, we want to make sure that the failure is due to the code in that particular method, not on something it relies upon.
-Software is often interconnected, however, and a particular method which relies upon other methods or classes may not work correctly if those other units of code do not work correctly.
+If there is a test failure, we want to make sure that the failure is due to the code in that particular method, not something that that method relies upon.
+Software is often interconnected, and a particular method which relies upon other methods or classes may not work correctly if those other units of code do not work correctly.

 In the following method, we will have fun at a duck pond.
-Calling `.haveFunAtDuckPond` with a Duck `d` will feed the duck `numFeedings` number of times, and then return the amount of fun, which directly in proportion to how many times the duck is fed.
-The duck will quack each time that it is fed (note: we are feeding the duck pieces of regulation duck chow.
-Don't feed ducks bread, it's not actually good for them!).
+Calling `.haveFunAtDuckPond()` with a Duck `d` will feed the duck `numFeedings` number of times.
+The method will then return the amount of fun, which directly in proportion to how many times the duck is fed.
+The duck will quack each time that it is fed.
+Note that we are feeding the duck pieces of regulation duck chow.
+Don't feed ducks bread, it's not actually good for them!.
 If a null duck is passed in, or the number of feedings is zero or fewer, then it simply returns 0 as the amount of fun (null ducks and negative feeding are both equally not fun).
-However, let us assume that the implementation of Duck is faulty, and calling the `.quack()` method results in a `QuackingException`.
+Let us further assume that the implementation of Duck is faulty, and calling the `.quack()` method results in a `QuackingException`.

 ```java
 public int haveFunAtDuckPond(Duck d, int numFeedings) {